TATHAGAT321/GOODS-TRADING-SYSTEM/README.md

 Using seperate header(.h) and Implementationfile(.cpp) for each class of objects based on UML class diagram used during the project design and structuring.

-This project can run on gcc compiler by using the following commnad line on terminal

-g++ *.cpp -o outputfile
-./outputfile